okx/okexchain-docs/smart-contracts/deployment/truffle.md

 ## Deploying on OKTC Network
 Run this command in root of the project directory:
 ```
-$ truffle migrate --network testnet
+$ truffle migrate --network mainnet
 ```
-Contract will be deployed on OKTC chapel testnet, it look like this:
+Contract will be deployed on OKTC chapel mainnet, it look like this:
 ```
 1_initial_migration.js
 ======================